pdidev/pdi/plugins/decl_hdf5/README.md

     communicator: $MPI_COMM_SELF         # the MPI communicator used for HDF5 parallel synchronized write (default: $MPI_COMM_SELF, sequential write)
     datasets:                            # a list of datasets inside the file created on first access data/array: # a dataset name, datasets referenced but not defined are created just big enough to fit the data
+        type: array
-        type: double                    # type of the data in the dataset
+        subtype: doubl              # type of the data in the dataset
-        sizes: [10, $width-2, $width-2] # size of the dataset
+        size: [10, $width-2, $width-2] # size of the dataset
     write:                               # a list or map of data to write (default: empty)
       main_field: # name of the data, it contains either a list or a single write to execute
         - dataset: data/array      # a dataset name (default: the data name)